Lernias/assignment-gis/README.md

 **Application description**:
-This application is a web based interface which allows you quickly find your preferred type of hospitality depending on your preferences and requirements, eg.: near a bus route, in a selected area, near to you or anywhere where is the highest density of required hospitalities.
+This application is a web based interface which allows you quickly find your preferred type of hospitality depending on your preferences and requirements, eg.: near a bus route in a given distance, near to you in a given distance or anywhere, or searches and visualizes the areas of a city depending on the density of selected amenities.

 **Data source**: `postGIS database`